Intelligencia GraphQL API Reference

 api_program

-A program (also known as clinical pipeline or drug pipeline) is the clinical development of a drug (or a set of drugs in case of combination therapies) by a pharmaceutical company (alone or in collaboration with other partners) for an indication.
+A program (also known as clinical pipeline or drug pipeline) is the clinical development of a drug (or a set of drugs in case of combination therapies) by a pharmaceutical company (alone or in collaboration with other partners) for a specific indication and specific patient profile.
 A program consists of a set of clinical trials with the ultimate goal of approval for marketing.
-Intelligencia’s database includes programs that are industry-led, FDA-tracked and based on interventional clinical trials.

-Programs are defined based on their drug(s)/interventions, indication, primary sponsor, adjuvant value and program characteristics.
-A program’s latest phase is derived from the program’s latest trial clinical phase.
+Programs are defined based on their drug(s)/interventions, indication, primary sponsor, adjuvant value and program patient characteristics.
+A program's latest phase is derived from the program's latest most advanced clinical trial phase.

 Field Name Description